 Love Island contestant sent home from villa in most dramatic moment yet

+Love Island: Sharon sent home from villa after AJ picks Hugo in most dramatic recoupling yet

 Things are finally heating up

-Love Island viewers are preparing for the most dramatic episode of the series so far.
+Love Island viewers have been treated to the most dramatic episode of the series so far.

-The ITV2 reality show continues on Sunday (18 July) with a dramatic re-coupling that will send shockwaves through the villa.
+The ITV2 reality show continued on Sunday (18 July) with a dramatic re-coupling that has sent shockwaves through the villa.

 In the most recent outing, which aired on Friday (16 July), it was revealed that newcomers AJ and Danny will pick first followed by the rest of the boys.

-This means that the girl who isn’t picked will be dumped from the villa.
+This means that the girl who wasn’t picked was dumped from the villa; that girl was Sharon.

-Fans have been trying to work out the identity of the next dumped islander, with Sharon and Kaz being the most likely contenders.

 Love Island airs tonight at 9pm on ITV2 and ITV Hub.